tekian/cargo-deltabuild/README.md

 Modified      2 (Crates directly modified by Git changes.)
 Affected      3 (Modified crates plus all their dependents, direct and indirect.)
-Required      4 (Affected crates plus all their dependencies.)
+Required      4 (Affected crates plus all their dependencies, direct and indirect.)
 Total        15 (Total crates in this workspace.)
 ```